hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

       Prefilters the input passes before denoising to reduce noise.
 This option usually produces more detailed results than *Fast* with increased processing time.

+.. _bpy.types.CyclesRenderSettings.preview_denoising_use_gpu:
+.. _bpy.types.CyclesRenderSettings.denoising_use_gpu:

+Use GPU
+   Perform denoising on GPU devices, if available.
+   This is significantly faster than on CPU, but requires additional GPU memory.
+   When large scenes need more GPU memory, this option can be disabled.

 .. _bpy.types.CyclesRenderSettings.use_guiding: